 One day, we need to learn how to use the beautiful fleece they produce.
 The wool is naturally black and can be either woven or spun… another learning curve we suspect!

 Our pigs live outside and are free to roam around their paddock and arcs.
-They have a high-welfare feed, as well as lots of apples and veggies which come from a local greengrocer at the end of the day.
+They have a high-welfare feed, as well as lots of apples and veggies which come from a local greengrocer whenever there are spares.